dboutote/Advanced-Term-Fields/README.md

 This is a parent framework, meant to be extended by child classes.
 See any one of the following for examples:

-* [Advanced Term Fields: Colors](https://github.com/dboutote/Advanced-Term-Fields-Colors) Easily assign colors for categories, tags, and custom taxonomy terms.
+* [Advanced Term Fields: Colors](https://github.com/dboutote/Advanced-Term-Fields-Colors) Assign colors for categories, tags, and custom taxonomy terms.
+* [Advanced Term Fields: Icons](https://github.com/dboutote/Advanced-Term-Fields-Icons) Assign dashicon icons for categories, tags, and custom taxonomy terms.
+* [Advanced Term Fields: Featured Images](https://github.com/dboutote/Advanced-Term-Fields-Images) Assign featured images for categories, tags, and custom taxonomy terms.

 # FAQ

 ### Where can I find additional additional documentation?

-The plugin's official page: http://darrinb.com/plugins/advanced-term-fields
+The plugin's official page: http://darrinb.com/advanced-term-fields

 ### Does this plugin depend on any others?

-Nope.
+Nope!

 ### Does this create/modify/destroy database tables?

 This leverages the term meta capabilities added in WordPress 4.4.
 No database modifications needed!

-# Changelog

-### 0.1.0
-* Initial release